cingram16/alpaca/readme.md

 Run the following command to teardown everything, you should do this when not developing to reduce costs of the NAT gateway ($0.04 / hour = $35 / month if you leave it up).

         $ cd serverless && npm run destroy

-You will be asked to continue with the terraform destroy, enter 'yes'.

 This will destroy using the ./scripts/destroy.sh